GSDhaliwal05/Excel-Formulas/README.md

 ## 🧾 Overview

 This project walks you through building a dynamic invoice system in Microsoft Excel using formulas, dropdowns, and VBA macros.
 It’s designed for beginners who want to automate calculations, manage products from a separate sheet, and convert quantities from kilograms to pounds.
-Make sure to view the releases for the latest code For this Project
+Make sure to view the releases for the latest code For this Project!

 ---